-We are not a proof-reading service and you are advised to read the University proof-reading policy here .
-Instead we provide feedback on how to improve your work; this might involve detailed discussion about small sections of your work or more general discussion about an entire piece.
+We are not a proof-reading service and we advise you to read the University’s proofreading guide for students, which you can access on the Student Academic Conduct webpage.
+Instead, we provide feedback on how to improve your work, which might involve a detailed discussion about small sections of your work or more general discussion about an entire piece.

 What happens if I miss an appointment?

-Life is busy and unpredictable so the occasional missed appointment is understandable.
-If you are unable to keep the appointment please be courteous and let us know, even if it is just 10 minutes beforehand because we might just be able to help someone else in that time.
-If you miss two consecutive appointments then priority will be given to other students.
+Life is busy and unpredictable, so the occasional missed appointment is understandable.
+If you know you are unable to attend the appointment, please be courteous and let us know beforehand because we might be able to help someone else in that time.
+If you miss two consecutive appointments, then priority will be given to other students.